Home for Global Students

 • Dartmouth College

-Northwestern University is often confused with an Ivy League school because of its impressive rankings and selective admission process.
-Despite not being part of the Ivy League, Northwestern holds a notable position in the U.S. News National Rankings, currently ranked at 9.
+Yes.
+Northwestern University is often considered to be as good as an Ivy League because of its impressive rankings and selective admission process.
+Despite not being part of the Ivy League, Northwestern holds a notable position in the U.S. News National Rankings.

-To have the best shot of getting in, you should aim for the 75th percentile, with a 1550 SAT or a 35 ACT.
-You should also have a 4.1 GPA or higher.
+To have the best chance of getting in, you should have a 4.1 GPA or higher.
 If your GPA is lower than this, you need to compensate with a higher SAT/ACT score.

 The Northwestern acceptance rate is 7%, making it one of the most competitive universities in the world.
 Acceptance rate is generally an indication of how competitive a school is, but it is also an indication of how popular a school is.